JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 What is allowed for `function` to return is determined by the `target_cols` value:
-1. If both `cols` and `target_cols` are omitted (so only a `function` is passed), then returning a data frame, a matrix, a `NamedTuple`, or a `DataFrameRow` will produce multiple columns in the result.
+1. If both `cols` and `target_cols` are omitted (so only a `function` is passed), then returning a data frame, a matrix, a `NamedTuple`, `Tables.AbstractRow` or a `DataFrameRow` will produce multiple columns in the result.
 Returning any other value produces a single column.
 2. If `target_cols` is a `Symbol` or a string then the function is assumed to return a single column.
-In this case returning a data frame, a matrix, a `NamedTuple`, or a `DataFrameRow` raises an error.
+In this case returning a data frame, a matrix, a `NamedTuple`, `Tables.AbstractRow`, or a `DataFrameRow` raises an error.
 3. If `target_cols` is a vector of `Symbol`s or strings or `AsTable` it is assumed that `function` returns multiple columns.
-   If `function` returns one of `AbstractDataFrame`, `NamedTuple`, `DataFrameRow`, `AbstractMatrix` then rules described in point 1 above apply.
+   If `function` returns one of `AbstractDataFrame`, `NamedTuple`, `DataFrameRow`, `Tables.AbstractRow`, `AbstractMatrix` then rules described in point 1 above apply.
    If `function` returns an `AbstractVector` then each element of this vector must support the `keys` function, which must return a collection of `Symbol`s, strings or integers; the return value of `keys` must be identical for all elements.